-Note: Without any of the circumstances above, a parent has to wait one year from the time custody is first decided before they can ask for changes.
-If there was a motion to modify a parent has to wait 2 years from the time the motion is decided before they can ask for changes.
+Note: A parent has to wait 1 year from the time custody is first decided before they can ask for changes.
+If there was a motion to modify, a parent has to wait 2 years from the time the motion is decided before they can ask for changes.
 It doesn't matter if the motion to modify was granted or not.